SoftwareTestingTrends/software-testing-trends/docs/career-resources/new-job/success-at-new-company.md

+---
+sidebar_position: 1
+---

+# Success at new company
 ## Success Strategies for a QA Engineer in the New Team

 Here are some tips on how to succeed as a QA engineer at a new team or company: